 Victoria Heydt is a food photographer, stylist, and editor.
 An Institute of Culinary Education grad, she also develops and tests recipes.
-Residing in Raleigh, North Carolina, she has been cooking professionally and photographing recipes for over three years.
+Residing in Raleigh, North Carolina, she has been cooking professionally and photographing recipes for over four years.

 - Received culinary arts and culinary management certificates from The Institute of Culinary Education in New York City